taublast/DrawnUi.Maui.Demo/README.md

 After that skia controls can process gestures in multiple ways:
 * At low level by implementing an `ISkiaGestureListener` interface and overriding `OnGestureReceived`.
 * At control level by overriding `ProcessGestures`, recommended for custom controls.
-* Attaching a `HandleGestures` effect that has properties similar to `SkiaHotspot`.
+* Attaching an `AddGestures` effect that has properties similar to `SkiaHotspot`.
 * Including a `SkiaHotspot` as a child.
 * Using a `SkiaButton`.

 Parent controls have full control over gestures and passing them to children.
-In a base scenario a gesture would be passed all along to the ends of a view tree to its ends for every top-level control.
+In a base scenario, a gesture would be passed all along to the ends of a view tree to its ends for every top-level control.
 If a gesture is marked as consumed (by returning the reference of the consumer, not consumed if `null`) a control would typically stop processing gestures at its level.

 By overriding `ProcessGestures` any control might process gestures with or without passing them to children.